snewell/wlint/docs/wlint/list-filter.rst

 Options
 -------
   -h, --help            show this help message and exit --file FILE           Process a file.
 This is only necessary if an input
-                      file matches an argument (e.g., --help).
+                        file matches an argument (e.g., --help). (default:
+                        None)
+  --input-type INPUT_TYPE
---lists LISTS         Change the set of word lists.
-This should be a comma-
-                      separated list of built-in lists.
+                        Type of input file.
+Options are text (plain text) and tex (a (La)TeX document). (default: text) --lists LISTS         Change the set of word lists.
+This should be a comma- separated list of built-in lists. (default:
-                      [Default=filter,thought,weasel]
+                        filter,thought,weasel)
   --list LIST           Use a custom word list.
 The list should be a plain
-                      text file with one word per line.
+                        text file with one word per line. (default: None) --sort SORT           Method to sort output.
+Options are: ['alpha', 'sequential'] (default: alpha)
---sort-method SORT_METHOD
-                      Method to sort discovered words.
-Options are alpha (filter words are alphabetized and grouped) and sequential (the order words appear in input).
-The default is alpha.

 Word Lists